niksu/pax/examples/TCP/README.md

 # TCPuny: a C# implementation of TCP

 TCPuny exposes a Berkeley-style socket interface ([IBerkeleySocket.cs](IBerkeleySocket.cs)) for applications to send and receive byte streams over an unreliably network, handling the following on the application's behalf:
 * loss (through retransmission)
 * delivery of duplicates
 * out-of-order delivery

+Other than implementing TCP in C#, the goal of this work is to be explicit about the resources available to C#, to allocate those resources up-front, and to operate strictly within the resources available.

-# Design
+# Design (TODO)
 Diagram showing the different entities: packet processing, active parts, user=program.
   TCP thread [TCPuny.cs](TCPuny.cs)
    supported by others [TCB.cs](TCB.cs), [TimerCB.cs](TimerCB.cs).